witfyl-ravped/urbit-react-cookbook/README.md

 ## Scrying Messages

+This function allows you to `scry` a variable number of recent texts from a given channel.
 To test this out go ahead and send a few messages to one of the channels you created.
 Bonus points if you send a few more from another ship that you added or invited

 Now select this channel from the dropdown under "Scrying Messages"